acpennington/GoatController/docs/cardnotes.md

 - Des Koala: could compute burn by counting cards in opponent's hand
 - Book of Life: optionally could have a SEARCH_GRAVEYARD with Zombie filter script
 - Exodia: win script?
+- Fiend Comedian: can have a custom script which handles the banishing (tedious to conditionally banish/mill cards)